PerfectStorms/BE-03/module03/lesson01_types_collection/README.md

-# Introduction to Collection Types.
+# Introduction to Collection

-## In process....
+## Rewrite the final task after the first module using collections.